 Operator experience : Pacing in elderly should be undertaken by experienced operators as elderly tolerate complications poorly.

 Sedation : Elderly patients tolerate sedation poorly.
 However they do tolerate the procedure well with local anaesthesia alone.
 Hence its always better to attempt permanent pacing without any sedation.
 For patient with cognitive issues, slight sedation may be helpful but one must be aware of paradoxical worsening of agitation with benzodiazepines.
-Opioids generally do not have this problem.
+My experience is that a tiny dose of midazolam (0.5 mg) is more than sufficient to keep them comfortable while minimizing the risk of paradoxical agitation.
+Opioids generally do not have this problem but opiods can cause enhanced respiratory depression in elderly.
 Stroke patients are exquisitely sensitive for sedation and care must be taken to avoid over sedation.
 A pre-op chest x-ray will be valuable to assess diaphragmatic paralysis and this subset of patients have the highest risk of de-saturation.
 A local anesthesia only strategy is the best approach.
 If sedation is surely anticipated, its best to have a dedicated anesthetist experienced in elderly patients.

-Venography: Routine venography is unnecessary – but the threshold to do a venogram in case of difficult access should be low.
-Veins tend to be more medial and arterial punctures are not infrequent – therefore vascular access may be difficult – reinforcing the fact that the most experienced operator should do the case.
+Venography: The threshold to do a venogram should be low.
+(I personally always do one) Veins tend to be more medial and arterial punctures are not infrequent – therefore vascular access may be difficult – reinforcing the fact that the most experienced operator should do the case.

 Site of Ventricular Pacing : After witnessing two cases of lead dislodgment (and critical bradycardia leading to significant morbidity) , the author’s personal preference is now to pace the lowest possible place on the septum rather than mid septum when pacing in elderly with critical bradycardia.
 One of the problems of septal pacing is increased chance of lead dislodgement – and in a patient needing critical life sustaining pacing, a dislodged lead can lead to catastrophe.
 Apical leads are very stable but again in elderly the RV apex is very thin and an active fixation lead can perforate.
 A safe compromise is the lowest septum.